HasanOmar1/Exam/README.md

 - The Design of the UI was very simple, I didnt put much effort on it.
 - I did not test the frontend because I never tried to learn how to even though I'm a fast learner :).
 - I had many difficulties with running puppeteer on Render because it needs chromium to work, but after some research I learned that i have to use Docker to make it work.
-- I also had many difficulties with fetching the data using Render because it kept giving me navigation timeout and sometimes I didn't get the correct response because of the sites bot detection, but I fixed it by installing puppeteer extra and puppeteer-extra-plugin-stealth
+- I also had many difficulties with fetching the data using Render because it kept giving me navigation timeout and sometimes I didn't get the correct response because of the sites bot detection, but I fixed it by installing puppeteer extra and puppeteer-extra-plugin-stealth to avoid the bots.

 ---